isabella232/BitHeroesS20/Meghna/README.md

 5. When you scroll down the side bar on the right, there will be a title called `Invalid prompt`.
 In this text box, we must type a message for the Bot to send when the user input does not meet any validation expression.
 Enter the following:

    ```
-   - I don't recognized ${this.value} as a valid phone number.
+   - I don't recognize ${this.value} as a valid phone number.
    ```

    The `${this.value}` will allow the Bot to respond to the user using the response they entered in the first place.